 - ASSOCIATE PROFESSOR | Medicine, Cardiology

 Dr. Silbiger joined the faculty of the Icahn School of Medicine at Mount Sinai after completing his fellowship training in cardiology at Beth Israel Medical Center in New York City.
 He is board certified in internal medicine, cardiovascular diseases and adult echocardiography.
-Dr. Silbiger is a fellow of the American College of Cardiology as well as of the the American Society of Echocardiography, where he sits as a member of the Continuing Medical Education Committee.
-Dr. Silbiger is presently associate professor of medicine and serves as director of the Echocardiography Laboratory at Elmhurst Hospital Center, a major teaching campus for Mount Sinai’s Clinical Track Cardiology Fellowship Training Program.
-His research interests include the functional anatomy of the mitral annulus, the structural mechanics of functional mitral regurgitation and coronary artery disease in high risk immigrant populations.
+Dr. Silbiger is a fellow of the American College of Cardiology as well as of the American Society of Echocardiography, where he serves as a member of the Continuing Medical Education Committee.
+Dr. Silbiger is presently associate professor of medicine and serves as director of the echocardiography laboratory at Elmhurst Hospital Center, a major teaching campus for the Mount Sinai Clinical Track Cardiology Fellowship Training Program.
+His research interests include the structural mechanics of functional mitral regurgitation and coronary artery disease in high risk immigrant populations.

 BS, City College of New York

 Role of Left Ventricular False Tendons in Left Ventricular Remodeling and the Development